Conventional Routing VS Attribute Routing

 }

-Now when you execute your application and write the URLs as given below then the output is as follows,
+Now when you execute your application and write the URLs as given below then the output is as follows.

-Query String has question mark sign (?) in its URL.
-But this way of passing data is not a good way because through this method your data can be exposed to the hackers or penetrators.
+Query String has a question mark sign (?) in its URL.
+But this way of passing data is not a good way because through this method your data can be exposed to hackers or penetrators.
 Better than a query string, the way of passing data is:

 https://Server/Home/Student/12345

-What is the purpose of IgnoreRoute() method?
+What is the purpose of the IgnoreRoute() method?

 As you know, the URL pattern {controller}/{action}/{id} is handled by UrlRoutingModule by default.
 But the point of interest is if you want the RoutingModule to handle the above-mentioned pattern then you have to set the RouteExistingFiles property of the RouteCollection to true.